tejaswini-111/pregnancy-health-tracker/README.md

-# Maternal Health & Vaccination Guidance System 🩺🤰
+# Smart Pregnancy Care And Vaccination Guide 🩺🤰

 A full-stack web application developed for my academic thesis to track pregnancy progress and predict health risks.